awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-3.md

 Systems Manager supports using service\-linked roles in all of the regions where the service is available\.
 For more information, see [AWS Regions and Endpoints for Systems Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region)\.

-Systems Manager does not support using service\-linked roles in every region where the service is available\.
+Systems Manager doesn't support using service\-linked roles in every region where the service is available\.
 You can use the `AWSServiceRoleForSystemsManagerOpsDataSync` role in the following regions\.

 ****